Did you know?... Known as Mother Nature’s “nectar of the gods,” honey was praised for its healing powers as far back as 5,000 years ago by Egyptians.

 Why You’ll Bee Happy: Honey and apple cider vinegar contain the bloat-busting mineral potassium.
 Also, turning to honey will help you to eat fewer sugary treats and enjoy a flatter stomach.

 So go ahead and use the type of honey advised or your own preference; all-natural, raw honey, dark varietals are recommended for best results.
-(Warning: To avoid infant botulism, do not fee honey to an infant.)
+(Warning: To avoid infant botulism, do not fee honey to a baby who is younger than one year.)